A24Group/ssGWT-lib/src/org/ssgwt/client/validation/README.md

 # Validation

 This pacakge contains reusable validation components.
-These components include validators and a ValidationChain.
+These components include validators that can be called by a ValidationChain or a FormValidator

 Each validator implements the ValidatorInterface to ensure that each validator has the `isValid()` method.

+## Validation Chain

 A ValidationChain allows you to chain together multiple validators to validate a single value.

 Some validators may take in additional configuration, this configuration should be passed in throught the `setConfiguration()`.
 If you create a validator that needs to take in additional configuration, please ensure that your validator extends the AbstractValidator

-# Example Usage
+### Example Usage

 ```java